 Step Two: Design and Perform the Tests – Once a Firm has determined which areas to concentrate on, specific tests for those areas must be designed.
 Testing generally takes three forms:

-- Transactional testing, which is performed at the time of the activity.
+- Transactional testing is performed at the time of the activity.
 An example of a transactional test would be pre-clearance of employee personal trades.

-- Periodic testing, which is performed at certain times/intervals.
-An example would be quarterly best execution analysis.
+- Periodic testing is performed at certain times/intervals.
+An example would be a quarterly best execution analysis.

-- Forensic testing, which involves analyzing information over a longer period of time, looking for trends and patterns.
-An example would be a review of internal valuation of assets with valuations provided to clients on custodial statements.
+- Forensic testing involves analyzing information over a longer period of time, looking for trends and patterns.
+An example would be a review of the internal valuation of assets with valuations provided to clients on custodial statements.

 Step Three: Document the Review and Report to Senior Management- While Rule 206(4)-7 does not mandate a written report, many firms utilize a spreadsheet or written memo to document and report the annual review findings.
 Whichever format is used, the following areas should be addressed: